Quadrille (patience): Captive queens

 Either way, the role of the Queens is purely decorative and plays no functional role in the game.
 The aim is to build the Sixes upwards in the same suit as far as the Jacks, and the Fives downwards as far as the Kings (via the Aces) as follows:

-To play, cards are turned from the stock and built if possible or discarded if not possible into a wastepile, face up.
-The top card of the wastepile is always available.
-Once the stock runs out, the cards are gathered from the wastepile and become the new stock from which cards are to be dealt.
+To play, cards are turned from the stock and built if possible or discarded if not possible into a waste pile, face up.
+The top card of the waste pile is always available.
+Once the stock runs out, the cards are gathered from the waste pile and become the new stock from which cards are to be dealt.
 Three re-deals are permitted.

 The game is won when all the cards are in the foundations with the court cards (Kings and Jacks) at the top of each foundation, as shown on the right.

 According to Arnold a successful game takes about 6 minutes to complete and the odds are 2 in 5.
 Morehead & Mott-Smith give the playing time as 4 minutes and odds of 1 in 2.

 Variants

-Contradance (Cotillion) works in the same way as Captive Queens, but uses two decks.
+Contradance (cotillion) works in the same way as Captive Queens, but uses two decks.